secrettoad/divina/divina/docs_src/quickstart.rst

 .. raw:: html
     :file: _static/plots/quickstart/0_s_2_2d.html

-As you can see, Divina automatically uses the non-target data in the file to make insample predictions that are quite accurate.
+As you can see, Divina automatically uses the non-target columns that we don't tell it to drop in the file to make in-sample predictions that are reasonably accurate.

 **Hyperparameter Optimization**